boldbi/bold-bi-docs/docs/getting-started/embedding-in-your-application.md

     </body>
     ```

   >**NOTE:** If you use hyphens in ID, your code may become more prone to errors and be harder to read while using Jquery.
 Instead, use underscores or camelCase if you are in control of the ID.

-3. In the body tag, you need to add the function to create BoldBI instance with following properties and call that function in the body using the `onload` attribute as follows.
+3. In the `body` tag, you need to add the function to create BoldBI instance with following properties and call that function in the body using the `onload` attribute as follows.
 Also, call the `loadDashboard()` function.

-    You can embed the dashboard using either the dashboard ID or dashboard path like in below samples.
+    You can embed the dashboard using either the dashboard ID or dashboard path, as shown in the samples below.

 ### Embed using dashboard ID